Ezhuthachan (caste): History

 The Kaduru (In present Karnataka) of the Western Ganga dynasty was a Jainite settlement; From 8th to 10th centuries Jainism was the prominent religion in the Western Ganga dynasty.
 From 9th to 13th centuries today's the Patancheru or Pottalakkare in Telangana was the principal Jain hub in South India.
 In Jainism, there was a tradition of using the province name once abandoned as clan name.
 Evidence suggests that Kadupattan was a Jain guild that formed Kaduru and Patancheru which was prominent in the teaching profession.

 After the twelfth century, Prominence of Jainism in South India decreased significantly, Many followers of Jainism abandoned their settlements and moved to the south (Today's Tamil Nadu).
 Kadupattigal one among thirteenth century rulers of the southern Arcot who were present on the banks of Kaveri River should have been the ancestors of Ezhuthachan(Kadupattan).

 Wars that took place during the course of thirteenth and fourteenth centuries (Sadayavarman Sundara Pandyan I and Kakatiya, Delhi Sultanate), Caused Kadupattans came to Kerala through the path which was present from banks of Kaveri through the Nilgiri mountains, and with the influence of the Bhakti movement they were Hinduised as Vaishnava(Ramanuja), Shaiva and Shaktheya; In Occupation Ezhuthachan (Village school master), Teachers who practiced Shakthi worship became known as Gurukkal.
 Historian K. Balakrishna Kurup concludes history of Ezhuthachan(Kadupattan) caste as this.

 It is believed that the Kadupattans reached Malabar by the fifteenth century(c.
 C.E 1447).
 Although the Aithihyamala says about a magician(Chembra Makku Ezhuthachan) who belonged to Kadupattan caste a disciple of the Kakkassery Bhattathiri and member of a family who had been a teacher of traditional heritage, his lifespan is unclear.
+One edition of Keralolpathi, published by Hermann Gundert, includes a reference to kaduppattar.
 One of the first government records which mentions the Ezhutachan caste is the British India census taken on 17 February 1881.

 Kadupattans entered Kerala through Palakkad Gap, Their migration took place as number of groups of families.
 First group of eight families(Ettu veettukar) came and settled near Tirunavaya in Malabar region, some of their family names were Thekkeppattu, Vadakkeppattu, Kizhakkeppattu, Padinjareppattu, Meleppattu, Keezheppattu.
 Family of Chembra Ezhuthachan belongs to the tradition of Ettu veettukar.
 And the second group of thirty two families(Muppaththirandu veettukaar) settled in Thrissur region.
 Soon after another group of close relatives of Ettu veettukar and Muppaththirandu veettukaar settled in Palakkad region.
 Gradually they spread to other areas.
 Clashes between soldiers of Zamorin and Portuguese India Armadas that took place during sixteenth century on coastal areas of Malabar region, caused many Kadupattans who were inhabitants of coastal areas of Kingdom of Tanur to move to Kanniyampuram of Valluvanad (southern Malabar)(In present Ottappalam taluk), Chittur and other parts of Kingdom of Cochin and settle there.